Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Validation of the Method

 \subsection{Polarisation Fluence $f_\mathrm{pol}$}

-For each electric field component of the data set, we evaluate the fluence estimators $\hat{f}_\mathrm{pol}$ and their uncertainties $\delta(\hat{f}_\mathrm{pol})$, together with the corresponding reference values $f_\mathrm{pol}$, and the associated signal-to-noise ratios $\mathrm{SNR}_\mathrm{pol}$.
-Once we have calculated the ratios $\psi=\frac{\hat{f}_\mathrm{pol}}{f_\mathrm{pol}}$, we look at different intervals of signal-to-noise ratio.
-We combine the data irrespective of the polarisation, meaning that we do not distinguish between EW, NS, and V components separately, but we collect all the ratios $\psi$ belonging to a certain SNR range.
+For each electric field component, we evaluate the fluence estimators $\hat{f}_\mathrm{pol}$ and their uncertainties $\delta(\hat{f}_\mathrm{pol})$\footnote{We used the estimator of eqn. \ref{eq:fn_median} to estimate $\hat{f_n}(\nu_j)$, the noise fluence of the $j$-th frequency bin.}, along with the reference values $f_\mathrm{pol}$ and the signal-to-noise ratios $\mathrm{SNR}_\mathrm{pol}$.
+After calculating the ratios $\psi$\,=\,$\frac{\hat{f}_\mathrm{pol}}{f_\mathrm{pol}}$, we examine different signal-to-noise ratio intervals.
+Electric fields are broken down into East-West (EW), North-South (NS), and Vertical (V) components.
+We combine the data irrespective of the polarisation, collecting all ratios $\psi$ within a given SNR range without distinguishing between EW, NS, and V components.
 To reduce the impact of outliers, in each SNR interval, we calculate $\widetilde{\psi}$, the median value of $\psi$.
-Finally, we define the average reconstruction bias in the bin as $\mathrm{Bias}=\widetilde{\psi}-1$.
-To describe the dispersion of each bin, we use the interquartile range (i.q.r.) of the bin distribution.
-We calculate the equivalent standard deviation as $\sigma_\mathrm{rec}\approx\frac{\mathrm{i.q.r.}}{1.35}$.
-As shown in figure \ref{fig:both_trace_up20}, where SNR values up to 20 are investigated, we found that the noise subtraction method is characterized by a negative bias up to about SNR=12.
-In many works, SNR values of at least 10 are required for higher-level analyses \cite{AERA_energy_PRD}.
-Note that the bias rapidly increases with decreasing SNR.
-For values above SNR=12, the bias remains below 10\%, and is therefore acceptable.
-In comparison, the absolute value of the bias of the Rice-distribution method is contained within $10\%$ for SNR values approximately above 1.6, as shown in figure \ref{fig:both_trace_up20}.
-The bias below this value is probably due to a combination of the estimator intrinsic bias discussed in sec.\ \ref{sec:toy}, and the lack of RFI suppression.
-Note that the Rice-distribution method allows for the estimation of null fluences (see eqn.\ref{eq:fluence_nchi2}), whereas the estimation of the noise subtraction will result in negative and unphysical values.
-This is also why our method shows an impressive improvement at the lowest SNR values of the figure, even though the standard deviations of the two methods are comparable there.
+Finally, we define the average reconstruction bias in the bin as $\mathrm{Bias}$\,$=$\,$\widetilde{\psi}-1$.
+The dispersion of each bin is described by the interquartile range (i.q.r.) of the distribution.
+We calculate the equivalent standard deviation as $\sigma_\mathrm{rec}$\,$\approx$\,$\frac{\mathrm{i.q.r.}}{1.35}$.